 There are some things we can't look into because there is a more appropriate body to deal with your complaint, or because we don't have the legal power to do so.
 If we can't help, we will tell you about other organisations that may be able to help.

 In particular, we are not able to deal directly with complaints about the performance of North Yorkshire Police or any of their officers.

 You will be able to find out more information about making a complaint in the documents below:

-Making a complaint about the Police and Crime Commissioner or Deputy Police and Crime Commissioner for North Yorkshire
+Making a complaint about the Police, Fire and Crime Commissioner or Deputy Police and Crime Commissioner for North Yorkshire